 Set a large pan or a Dutch oven over medium heat.
 Once warm, add one or two tablespoons of olive oil and swirl them around to coat the pan.
 Add the onion to the pan, and saute for 3 minutes.
 Add the celery and carrot, mix the contents of the pan together, and saute for about 5 minutes, until the onion is translucent and all vegetables have begun to soften.
 Add the garlic and cook for 30 seconds to one minute, until it is fragrant.

 Bring the liquid to a boil, and then reduce the heat to low to bring to a simmer.
-Place a lid on the pan and allow it to simmer for 15 minutes.
-After 15 minutes, remove the lid and add the kale into the pan.
-Stir the kale into the lentils until it is well mixed throughout.
-Return the lid and allow the lentils to simmer for another 15 minutes or until the lentils have softened.
+Allow the lentils to simmer for 35-45 minutes, ensuring they remain submerged in the liquid.
 Cook the lentils until they are al dente, soft enough to bite through but still maintaining a little firmness (but no crunch).
-If the liquid cooks off a bit too much before the lentils are done, add another 1/2 cup of the broth and stir it into the lentils.
+If the liquid cooks off a bit too much before the lentils are done, add another ½ cup of the broth and stir it into the lentils.

 When the lentils are cooked through, remove the pan from the heat and use tongs to remove the thyme sprigs.
 Discard the thyme sprigs.
 The broth does not need to fully cook off; it's fine if there is a little bit of it still in the pan.

-To serve, place a generous pile of the lentils on a plate and top them with one of the salmon filets.
-I recommend serving some dressed salad greens on the side.
+To serve, place a generous pile of the lentils on a plate and flatten them out into a thin circular layer across the plate.
+Top the lentils with one of the salmon filets.
+Spoon some of the vinaigrette over the salmon and garnish with chopped parsley.
 Enjoy!